Creating a lab form

-You will be asked a number of questions about symptoms, your sexual history, condom use, and sexual partners.
+You will be asked questions about symptoms, your sexual history, and sexual partners.
 There are 14 questions and it usually takes about 5 minutes to answer them.

 We encourage you to answer these questions honestly.
-Your answers help us to recommend the right tests, information and services that best meet your needs.
+Your answers help make sure that the right tests and information are offered to you.

-After you finish your assessment, you will see a list of tests that are recommended for you.
-Most tests will be offered to everyone and you can uncheck any tests that you don’t want.
-You may also be offered some additional information based on how you answered the assessment questions.
+After you finish your assessment, you will see the tests that are recommended for you.
+You can uncheck any tests that you don’t want.
+You may also be offered some additional information based on your answers to the assessment questions.

 Consent to Testing